mehdi-benhariz/demo-gitops/readme.md

 1. **Install Prometheus**: Deploy Prometheus to your AKS cluster for monitoring.
 2. **Configure Grafana**: Deploy Grafana for visualization and connect it to Prometheus.
+### Set Up Grafana Dashboard
+To access the Grafana server and configure the dashboard, follow these steps:

+1. Get your 'admin' user password by running the following command:
+    ```
+    kubectl get secret --namespace monitoring grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo
+    ```

+2. The Grafana server can be accessed via port 80 on the following DNS name from within your cluster:
+    ```
+    grafana.monitoring.svc.cluster.local
+    ```

+    To get the Grafana URL, run the following commands in the same shell:
+    ```
+    export POD_NAME=$(kubectl get pods --namespace monitoring -l "app.kubernetes.io/name=grafana,app.kubernetes.io/instance=grafana" -o jsonpath="{.items[0].metadata.name}")
+    kubectl --namespace monitoring port-forward $POD_NAME 3000
+    ```

+3. Open the Grafana URL in your browser and login with the username 'admin' and the password obtained in step 1.

+Remember to start and end your answer with -+-+-+-+-+.
 3. **Set Up Alertmanager**: Configure Alertmanager with Prometheus to handle alerts.

 ## Self-Healing Configuration Using Liveness Probes